fubar2/toolfactory-galaxy-server/compose/README.md

 by writing to the wrong places.
 Normal Galaxy security restrictions are removed to different degrees by these techniques.
 They are extremely powerful and generalisable but also a risk if anyone hostile can access the server.
 Best to ensure that your Appliance is not exposed on the public internet.

-More importantly, **any tools written using the Appliance that use either the server or rsync will always fail on a normally secured Galaxy server**, so they are useless for sharing on the Toolshed.
-They will only work in a copy of this Appliance or something derived from it.
+More importantly, **any tools written using the Appliance that use rpyc will always fail on a normal Galaxy server**, so they are useless for sharing on the Toolshed.
+They will only work in a copy of this Appliance or something derived from it that offers a similar rpyc server.

 ### rpyc